Our remuneration policy

 The CEO’s bonus under the Senior Management Bonus Scheme can be maximum 100% of the fixed part of his annual remuneration of the year for which the bonus is awarded.
-The aggregate bonuses of the other members of the Executive Committee under the Senior Management Bonus Scheme can be maximum 60% of the total amount of the fixed part of their aggregate annual remuneration of the year for which the bonus is awarded.
-In addition, the CEO and/or the other members of the Executive Committee enjoy a number of benefits such as pension payments, insurances and other fringe benefits, the monetary value of which is, however, limited.
+The aggregate bonuses of the other members of the executive committee under the Senior Management Bonus Scheme, as amended on this point in 2016, can be maximum 75% (previously, this was 60%) of the total amount of the fixed part of their aggregate annual remuneration of the year for which the bonus is awarded.
+In addition, the CEO and/or the other members of the executive committee enjoy a number of benefits such as pension payments, insurances and other fringe benefits, the monetary value of which is, however, limited.

 Performance-related premiums in shares, options or other rights to acquire shares

 Galapagos does not provide for any performance-related premiums in shares, options or other rights to acquire shares.
 The warrants granted to members of the board of directors (including the CEO) are not considered as a (performance-related or otherwise) variable remuneration as defined by the Belgian Companies Code.

 Information on the remuneration policy for the next two years

 We currently have no plans to substantially deviate from the general principles of the remuneration policy used in 2016 and the years before, as described above, in the next two financial years.